mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   python API makes the vector container look like a numpy array that can be accessed in same way sample data are handled in an obspy Trace object in the "data" array.
-It is important to note that the C++ s vector is mapped to *data* in the python API.
+It is important to note that the C++ s vector is mapped to :code:`data` in the python API.
 The direct interface through numpy/scipy allows one to manipulate sample data with numpy or scipy functions (e.g. `simple bandpass filters <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.iirfilter.html#scipy.signal.iirfilter>`__).
   That can be useful for testing and prototyping but converting and algorithm